Sure Fire Activities for your Twelve-Month-Old!

 Your twelve-month-old can probably babble in what sounds like a short sentence… although his/her vocabulary probably consists of a few words besides “mama” and “dada.”
 As the opportunity arises, introduce new words to your baby through stories, on neighborhood walks, and in the backyard!

 Model using complete sentences. (e.g., Child: “Truck!” … You: “Yes, that’s a truck.
 It’s a big, red truck!”)
-Keep talking to your toddler, and label things every day.
+Continue talking to your toddler and labeling things every day.
 Count stair steps as you climb them, and point out the names and colors of fruits and vegetables.

 Connect animals and their sounds. (i.e., The cat says “Meow.”)